Brlom/fooDash/README.md

 # Final Project

 ## fooDash
 An Augmented Reality game where the user selects any flat surface to play on.
-The object of the game is for the character to get to a safe zone whilst dodging falling objects and staying on the playing surface.
+The user plays a hungry emoji with a sweet-tooth.
+The aim of the game is to eat as many treats as possible, whilst avoiding healthy food.
+The player starts with a few lives which can be lost by eating healthy food or falling off the game board.

 The back end is written in JavaScript using a mobile and web application development platform called Firebase, as well as a flexible and scalable database called Cloud Firestore.
-The front end is written using a JavaScript framework called React-Native, and an AR/VR platform called Viro Media  The app can currently only be run in a development environment.
+The front end is written using a JavaScript framework called React-Native, and an AR/VR platform called Viro React.
+The app can be run in a development environment, or on a mobile device.

 ### Getting Started